-Our goal in Motley Fool Hidden Gems is to find the best small companies to own for the next three to 35 years.
-It's a wonderful aim, since historical data illustrates that small-cap stocks -- particularly of the value variety -- have substantially outperformed the overall market over the past 40 years.
+Our goal at Motley Fool Hidden Gems is to find the best small companies to own for the next three to 35 years.
+It's a wonderful aim, since historical data illustrates that small-cap stocks -- particularly of the value variety -- have substantially outperformed the overall market for the past 40 years.

-To optimize our returns, we look to sell our mistakes quickly, hold sound companies for an average of three years, and then, yes, maintain our stakes in the very best of the lot for a quarter-century or more.
+To optimize our returns, we look to sell our mistakes quickly, hold sound companies for an average of three years, and then, yes, maintain our stakes in the very best of the lot for a quarter of a century or more.
 The best time to sell shares of a truly superior small company is almost never.
-Selling Lowe's
+Selling Bank of America

-It's been more than two years, and our Hidden Gems cumulative returns thus far are gratifying.
-Tom's recommendations are up an average of 33%, and our guest analysts' picks have an average return of 34%, while equal amounts invested in the S&P 500 over that time would have returned an average of 12%.
+After more than five years, our Hidden Gems cumulative returns are beating the S&P 500 by eight percentage points, despite the market meltdown.
 There's no question that we'll have down periods.
 Recessions can be nasty for small-company stocks.
 But over time, we expect to outperform the general market by buying and holding onto the next wave of great American companies.

 One way to find the future greats is to carefully study the major winners from the past.
 Relatively few of the multidecade superstars are technology companies.
-And while we don't avoid tech stocks in Hidden Gems, they are a minority of our selections, as we favor instead sleepy and underfollowed companies with high-quality management.
-Our sleepy, boring successes thus far include commercial oven maker Middleby
+And while we don't avoid tech stocks in Hidden Gems, they are a minority of our selections.
+Instead, we favor sleepy and underfollowed companies with high-quality management.

-In November 1980, Wal-Mart was trading at a split- and dividend-adjusted $0.01 per share.
-That's right, one cent.
-But let's be clear: The stock was selling at $50 per share then, so it wasn't ever a penny stock.
-In our opinion, it's actually nearly impossible to become a penny stock millionaire -- despite the mischievous title we placed on this article.
+In November 1980, Wal-Mart was trading at a split- and dividend-adjusted $0.18 per share.
+That's right, $0.18.
+But let's be clear: The stock was selling at $50 per share then, so it was never a penny stock.
+We think it's nearly impossible to become a penny stock millionaire -- despite the mischievous title of this article.
 No, the greatest stocks are those of real companies, with real earnings.
-Because of stock splits, some investors think you'll find the next Wal-Mart down among the 30-cent stocks.
+Because of stock splits, some investors think you'll find the next Wally World while searching among $0.20-a-share stocks.
 You won't.

 So what has Wal-Mart done since 1980, a full decade after it went public?

-With the stock trading at about $48 as of this writing, it has risen more than 4,800 times in value over the past 24 years.
-A $5,000 investment back then would be worth over $24 million today.
+With the stock trading above $55 as of this writing, it has returned 275 times in value in the past 28 years.
+A $5,000 investment back then is worth more than $1.3 million today.
 That'll clean up a lot of investment mistakes!

 But what if we go all the way back to Wal-Mart's IPO, when it became a public company in October 1970?
 The business was valued at a tiny $21.5 million then.
-That means the stock is up more than 13,000 times since.
-That's more than 30% growth per year, and it would have turned a $5,000 investment into $65 million today.
+That means the stock is up roughly 10,000 times since.

 When the company went public, it raised $4.5 million in cash to pay down debts.
 Wal-Mart was nothing back then.
 No one knew about it.
-Hardly anyone followed it, while dozens flocked to Eastman Kodak.
-And none of the big boys on Wall Street really cared about it.
-And that plays right into Hidden Gems' sweet spot.
+Hardly anyone followed it, while dozens flocked to established giants such as Eastman Kodak

 Reverse-engineering a superstar